Adjuvant Breast Cancer Treatment

 Some patients receiving HERCEPTIN for breast cancer had the following side effects:

 - Increased cough

 - Low white and red blood cell counts

 You should contact your doctor immediately if you have any of the side effects listed above.

 In 4 trials of more than 10,000 women with early-stage breast cancer

-Based on clinical trials, Herceptin is recommended for 1 year1
+Based on clinical studies, Herceptin demonstrated significant benefits when administered for 1 year1

-It is recommended that Herceptin be taken for 1 year or until your side effects become unmanageable.
+It is recommended that Herceptin be taken for 1 year unless your side effects become unmanageable.